-Civil actions for trademark infringement are comprehensively covered in the Trademark Act, while criminal actions for infringement are defined in Book II, Title 13, Section 11 of the Criminal Code (10/1995), as amended by Act 15/2003, Act 5/2010, Act 1/2015 and Act 2/2015.
+Civil actions for trademark infringement are comprehensively covered in the Trademark Act, while criminal actions for infringement are defined in Book II, Title 13, Section 11 of the Criminal Code.

 International

 At an international level, the Trademark Act has adapted Spanish law to the general legal framework established within the international community.
 In particular, the following international treaties have been integrated into Spanish law: